-- Humanities lessons are challenging and personalised; individual's needs will be considered and met at all times.
-This will be done in collaboration with the teachers of other similar subjects, such as English and the SEN department will also be consulted for guidance and examples of good practice. - · Engaging and motivating all students to help them develop and take ownership of their own learning. - Creating a positive working environment. - Students are actively encouraged to keep up to date with current affairs and to read around the topics covered in class.
-Recommended reading lists are available. - Continued professional development for members of the department to allow them to stay abreast of modern teaching methods and current topics of study.
+Humanities lessons are challenging and personalised; individual's needs will be considered and met at all times.
+This will be done in collaboration with the teachers of other similar subjects, such as English and the SEN department will also be consulted for guidance and examples of good practice.

+- Engaging and motivating all pupils to help them develop and take ownership of their own learning. ٠ - Creating a positive working environment. - Pupils are actively encouraged to keep up to date with current affairs and to read around the topics covered in class.
+Recommended reading lists are available. - ٠ teaching methods and current topics of study.